Code-Institute-Submissions/Pixies-Front-End-Project/README.md

    **i.** Navigate to the "Contact" page by clicking on the tab in the header.
    **ii.** Enter your name, email and query into the respective fields.
    **iii.** Verify the form will not allow you to submit without all the fields correctly filled out and that the email address field is valid.

+### Responsiveness

+I have tested out the responsivesness of the website on Google Chrome and Mozilla Firefox using Dev tools.
+I have also tested the website on the devices below, both in horizontal and vertical view ports and they have all worked nicely.

+  * Small devices - iPhone 6s, Samsung J5, Samsung S9.
+  * Medium devices - iPad.
+  * Large/Extra Large devices - Lenovo ideapad 520, Asus Vivobook.

+### Validation

+I have validated my html code through [https://validator.w3.org/](https://validator.w3.org/) and my css code through [http://jigsaw.w3.org/css-validator/](http://jigsaw.w3.org/css-validator/) and no errors have occurred.

 ## Deployment
 The code for this website was pushed from Cloud9 to a repository in GitHub and is published on GitHub where you can access it here: